asteca/ASteCA/docs/contents/cluster_mod.rst

-The :py:class:`asteca.cluster.Cluster` class in **ASteCA** allows generating an object with data for either a cluster or an observed field (i.e.: a data file that contains not only the cluster members but also surrounding field stars)
+The :py:class:`asteca.cluster.Cluster` class in **ASteCA** allows generating an object with data for either a cluster or an observed field (i.e.: a data file that contains not only the cluster members but also the surrounding field stars)

 .. code-block:: python